Drisht: History

 The settlement of Drivastum is known to have existed before the tenth century AD.
 The Diocese of Drivastum became a suffragan of the Archdiocese of Antivari in 1089, after it was transferred from the Archdiocese of Ragusa.

 In 1081—1116 Drivastum belonged to the kingdom of Duklja.
 In 1183, Serbian Stefan Nemanja conquered Drivast and its surroundings.

 In 1241, the city was plundered by the Mongols under Subutai, as they were advancing east across Zeta, while heading home.
-Scholars estimate that Drivast was taken by the Balšići ca. spring of 1362.
+A document from 1332 mentions the town was inhabited by Latins, while outside the town walls lived Albanians.
+Scholars estimate that Drivast was taken by the Balsha ca. spring of 1362.
 However, it is known that by 1363, they had captured Drivast and nearby Scutari.

-In 1393, Đurađ II Balšić, having negotiated his freedom from Ottoman captivity, submitted to the Great Sultan's suzerainty and surrendered Drivast, Sveti Srđ and Scutari.
-However, Đurađ soon ended his vassalage to the Ottomans and reconquered the cities he had surrendered mere months before.
+In 1393, Gjergj II Balsha, having negotiated his freedom from Ottoman captivity, submitted to the Sultan's suzerainty and surrendered Drivast, Shirgj and Scutari.
+However, Gjergj soon ended his vassalage to the Ottomans and reconquered the cities he had surrendered mere months before.
 In 1395, knowing he could not outlast an Ottoman attack, he handed these cities, including Drivast, to dogal Venice in exchange for 1,000 ducats yearly.

 In 1399, the townspeople in Drivasto (the city's new Italian name) and Scutari started a revolt against Venice, angered at the high taxes they were paying.
 The revolt lasted for three years, when Venetian troops managed to control the situation.
 However, the areas surrounding Drivast and Scutari no longer recognized Venetian authority.

-Angered by Venice's policy on his former lands and its trade monopoly policy that caused an economic stagnation in his ports, Đurađ II sent troops to his former lands, including Drivast, breaking his peace treaty with Venice. Đurađ's actions led to Venice believing that he had a major role in the uprising's initiation.
-Scholars are unsure whether this accusation is accurate.
-The Turks also decided to send raiding parties to these rebellious lands.
+Frustrated by Venice's policies regarding his former territories and its trade monopoly that resulted in economic stagnation in his ports, Gjergj II dispatched troops to reclaim his former lands, including Drivast, thereby violating his peace treaty with Venice.
+Gjergj's actions prompted Venice to suspect his involvement in instigating the uprising, though historians remain uncertain about the accuracy of this accusation.
+Additionally, the Turks mobilized raiding parties to these rebellious territories in response.

-In 1423 Đurađ Branković conquered Drivast and annexed it to Serbian Despotate.
-Supported by Ottomans, Gojčin Crnojević and Little Tanush Dukagjin, Maramonte plundered region around Scutari and Ulcinj and attacked Drivast in 1429, but failed to capture it.
+In 1423 Đurađ Branković conquered Drivast and annexed it to the Serbian Despotate.
+Supported by Ottomans, Gojčin Crnojević and Little Tanush Dukagjin, Maramonte plundered the region around Scutari and Ulcinj and attacked Drivast in 1429, but failed to capture it.

 In August 1442, Venice took Drivast from Serbian Despot Đurađ Branković.
-Native citizens of Drivast were hostile toward advances of Albanians and Serbs so they accepted Venetian suzerainty only under condition that Venice wouldn't employ Albanian pronoiers and to return to the city land Serbian despot gave to Serbs.
+Native citizens of Drivast were hostile toward the advances of both Albanians and Serbs, so they accepted Venetian suzerainty under the condition that Venice wouldn't employ Albanian pronoiers and that the city's lands previously given to Serbs during the time of the Serbian Despotate would be returned to the cityfolk.

 In 1447, Skanderbeg demanded from the Venetians to give control over Drivast to him, along with the lands which earlier belonged to Lekë Zakarija.
 However, the Venetians refused to accept his demands and Skanderbeg started the war against Venice.

-In March 1451 Lekë Dukagjini and Božidar Dushmani planned to attack Venetian controlled Drivast.
-Their plot was discovered and Božidar was forced to exile.
+In March 1451 Lekë Dukagjini and Bozhidar Dushmani planned to attack Venetian controlled Drivast.
+Their plot was discovered and Bozhidar was forced to exile.

 In September 1478, Drivast was captured by the Ottomans.